The Exceptional Set in Goldbach's Problem with two Chen Primes: Main-sieve removal

 \begin{proof} Moving the shift operator does not change the proof apart from flipping $+2$ to $-2$, so we only consider the stated case.
 We first show~\eqref{eq:minorarcbound1}.

 By Lemma~\ref{lem:combdecomp1} it suffices to show that

 whenever $N_1\leq N^{1/3}$, $|a_n|\leq \tau(n)\log n$ and $b_n\equiv 1$ or $b_n\equiv \log n$; and

-whenever $N/2<N_1 N_2<4N$ and $N_1\in [N^{1/2},2N^{2/3}]$, $|a_n|,|b_n|\leq \tau(n)\log n$.
+whenever $N/2<N_1 N_2<4N$ and $N_1\in [N^{1/3},2N^{2/3}]$, $|a_n|,|b_n|\leq \tau(n)\log n$.

-We recall that by Definitions~\ref{def:presieve} and~\ref{def:mainsieve} we have
+We recall that by Definitions~\ref{def:presieve} and~\ref{def:mainsieve}, we have

-where the sieve weights $\lambda_{\textup{Pre}}$ are $1$-bounded, $\lambda_{\textup{Pre}}$ is of level $D_1$, and $|\lambda_{\mathrm{M},j}(d)|\leq \tau(d)^{O(1)}$, $\lambda_{\mathrm{M},1}$ is of level $D_{\mathrm{M},1}=N^{1/3-\delta_1}$, and $\lambda_{\mathrm{M},2}(d_2)$ a sum of $O_{\delta_1}(1)$ well-factorable weights of level $D_{\mathrm{M},2}=N^{1/6-\delta_1}$ and $C_{f_\textup{M}}\ll (\log N)$.
+where the sieve weights $\lambda_{\textup{Pre}}$ are $1$-bounded, $\lambda_{\textup{Pre}}$ is of level $D_1$, and $|\lambda_{\mathrm{M},j}(d)|\leq \tau(d)^{O(1)}$, $\lambda_{\mathrm{M},1}$ is of level $D_{\mathrm{M},1}=N^{1/3-\delta_1}$, and $\lambda_{\mathrm{M},2}(d_2)$ a sum of $O_{\delta_1}(1)$ well-factorable weights of level $D_{\mathrm{M},2}=N^{1/6-\delta_1}$ and $|C_{f_\textup{M}}|\ll (\log N)$.

-We first consider the type I estimate~\eqref{eq:minorI}, under the additional assumption that $b_n\equiv 1$.
-The case $b_n\equiv \log n$ works similarly, using $\log n=\int_1^N \1_{t\leq n} t^{-1} \d t $ to remove the weight.
+We first consider the type I estimate~\eqref{eq:minorI}.
 We combine the three sieve weights into one, apply the triangle inequality and then the type I case of Lemma~\ref{lem:t1t2minor} to obtain for~\eqref{eq:minorI} the bound

-where we used the fact that every $\alpha \in \mathfrak{m}(R)$ satisfies $|\alpha-a/q|\leq 1/(qN/R)\leq 1/q^2$ for some integer $R<q\leq N/R$ and some $a$ coprime to $q$.
+where we used the fact that every $\alpha \in \mathfrak{m}(R)$ satisfies $|\alpha-a/q|\leq 1/(q(N/R))$ for some integer $R<q\leq N/R$ and some $a$ coprime to $q$.
 Since

 this bound is $\ll N^{1+o(1)}R^{-1/2}$.